Eckhardt-D/nuxt-hls/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-Convert all your mp4 video assets to HLS and stream them from your public folder on build.
-Use the custom video component, to point to your original src and it will automatically check if HLS supported and offer you an option to fall back to MP4.
+Convert all your mp4 video assets from `~/assets/videos` to HLS in `~/public/videos` on build.
+Use the custom video component, to point to your original src in assets and it will automatically check if HLS supported.

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)
 - [🏀 Online playground](https://stackblitz.com/github/Eckhardt-D/nuxt-hls?file=playground%2Fapp.vue)